Doraemon: Awards, accolades and public recognition

 Doraemon has received numerous accolades.
-It won the Japan Cartoonists Association Award twice in 1973 and 1994, the former for Excellence Award while the latter for Minister of Education, Science and Technology Award.
+It won the Japan Cartoonists Association Award twice in 1973 and 1994, the former for the Excellence Award while the latter for the Minister of Education, Science and Technology Award.
 In 1982, it received the first Shogakukan Manga Award for children's manga.
 In 1997, the manga won the Grand Prize at the first Tezuka Osamu Cultural Prize.
 The 1979 series won the award from the Japanese Agency for Cultural Affairs four times for best television series in 1984, 1985, 1988 and 1989.

 A 2006 poll among 80,000 Japanese fans for the 10th anniversary of the Japan Media Arts Festival placed Doraemon at fifth among the top ten best manga of all time.
-The 2005 and 2006 surveys conducted by TV Asahi found the Doraemon anime ranked fifth and third, respectively, among the 100 most favorite anime series of all time.
-In 2010, a survey conducted by researchers of Tokyo Polytechnic University found that most responders considered Doraemon, along with Dragon Ball franchise, to be the anime series that represents Cool Japan.
+The 2005 and 2006 surveys conducted by TV Asahi found the Doraemon anime ranked fifth and third, respectively, among the 100 favorite anime series of all time.
+In 2010, a survey conducted by researchers of Tokyo Polytechnic University found that most responders considered Doraemon, along with Dragon Ball franchise, to be the anime series that best represents Cool Japan.
 In a 2013 survey, Doraemon was found to be the best anime recommended for foreign people.

-Controversies
+Criticism

 Doraemon has been blamed for having a negative impact on children, due to the controversial traits of the characters in the anime.
 The character has received criticism in China, where some media outlets considered Doraemon to be a politically subversive character and that it was a tool of Japan's "cultural invasion".
-In 2016, a resolution to ban Hindi dubbed Doraemon anime series was submitted in Pakistan.
+Some education groups in Taiwan demanded the anime to be banned, as the plot involves bullying, which was feared would encourage campus bullying.
+In 2016, a resolution to ban the Hindi-dubbed Doraemon anime series was submitted in Pakistan.
 Around the same time, legal notices were served against several companies in India, targeting Doraemon and Crayon Shin-chan for bans (which did not materialize), as having an adverse effect on children.
-Disney Channel India, the regional broadcaster of the anime, was banned in Bangladesh and Pakistan citing non-availability of localized dubs for content including Doraemon.
+Disney Channel India, the regional broadcaster of the anime, was banned in Bangladesh and Pakistan due to the non-availability of localized dubs for content including Doraemon.